 Carriage-house

 Adds warmth and character, especially for traditional and farmhouse-inspired homes.
-Decorative hardware looks and window layouts often create the “custom” feel.
+Decorative hardware and window layouts create the custom feel.

 Modern aluminum-frame and glass

-A strong fit for modern homes or any facade with clean lines and minimal trim.
-Glass can bring in light and elevate the look—just plan for privacy.
+A strong fit for modern homes or facades with clean lines and minimal trim.
+Glass can bring in light—just plan for privacy.

 For a deeper breakdown, see: Garage Door Styles and Design